EdgeWorks-Games-Archive/SquareCubed/readme.md

 # Square Cubed Engine #
 SquareCubed Engine is an open source 2D game engine.
 Its focus is on multiplayer and modding.
 It is available for free via github under GPLv3 for non-commercial.
-Contact EdgeWorks Games(TM) for
+Contact EdgeWorks Games(TM) for commercial licensing.

 ## License ##
 <center>